 A Lesson Learned

 Years ago when I moved into a wealthy Philippine neighborhood, a departing missionary gave me her women’s Bible study.
 “Ah,” I thought, “Now I am a real missionary!”
-I soon realized that though I was a good Bible teacher, they had much to teach me about life.
-We met from 3 PM till after dark.
-I wanted to study, finish and get home to my kids, but my Western goals didn’t suit their culture.
+I soon realized that though I was a good Bible teacher, the Filipina women had much to teach me about life.
+We met from 3 p.m. till after dark.
+I wanted to study, finish, and get home to my kids, but my Western goals didn’t suit their culture.
 We talked, we ate, we studied, we ate, and we talked.
 Bible study was our reason for gathering, but they learned holistically.
 To them, it was far better to have deep friendship and to share their laughter and tears.